israpps/Funtuna-Fork/README.md

 [![Github All Releases](https://img.shields.io/github/downloads/israpps/Funtuna-Fork/total.svg)]()

-forked version of funtuna, a combination of ps2 software that was designed to ease the pain of getting a stable exploit for those that have a console uncompatible with FreeMcBoot (SCPH-9XXXX) that doesnt have a modchip
+forked version of funtuna, a combination of ps2 software that was designed to ease the pain of getting a stable exploit for those that have a console uncompatible with FreeMcBoot (SCPH-9XXXX with BIOS >= 2.30) that doesnt have a modchip